PacktPublishing/.NET-MAUI-for-C-sharp-Developers/README.md

 Page 11: Chapter 1 - The sentence,**"Right now, let’s open this out of the box project."** is incorrect.
 It _should be_ **"Right now, let’s open MauiProgram.cs"**

-Page 47: Chapter 4- The sentence, “Add an attribute above the [ObservableObject] class declaration like this:” is incorrect.
-It should be "Add the [ObservableObject] attribute above the MainViewModel class declaration like this”
+Page 47: Chapter 4- The sentence, **“Add an attribute above the [ObservableObject] class declaration like this:”** is incorrect.
+It _should be_ **"Add the [ObservableObject] attribute above the MainViewModel class declaration like this”**

-Page 59: Chapter 4- Minor correction: All occurrences of GestureRecognizer should be GestureRecognizers
+Page 59: Chapter 4- All occurrences of **GestureRecognizer** _should be_ **GestureRecognizers**

-Page 76: Chapter 4 - The sentence, "To keep things clean, remove the Editor and its associated Label from LoginPage.xaml and remove the constructor and ICommand from ViewModel. is incorrect.
-It should be "To keep things clean, remove the Editor and its associated Label from LoginPage.xaml.
+Page 76: Chapter 4 - The sentence, **"To keep things clean, remove the Editor and its associated Label from LoginPage.xaml and remove the constructor and ICommand from ViewModel** is incorrect.
+It _should be_ **"To keep things clean, remove the Editor and its associated Label from LoginPage.xaml.**

 ### Related products